You shall know the truth and the truth shall set you free

 Question: “How do I get the power of the Holy Spirit that accompanies the baptism in the Holy Spirit with the evidence of speaking in tongues?”

-So, the only way to ‘get’ the real Scriptural power of the Holy Spirit — and for the right reasons, is to ‘get’ the real Scriptural truth concerning all deceptions, and then to follow the Lord Jesus Christ in a lifestyle of Scriptural obedience.
-Real, Scriptural authority in Christ and the true power of the Holy Spirit are only obtainable through the Scriptural rebirth in Christ.
+So, the only way to ‘get’ the real Scriptural power of the Holy Spirit for the right reasons, is to ‘get’ the real Scriptural truth concerning these deceptions, and then to follow the Lord Jesus Christ in a lifestyle of Scriptural obedience.
+Scriptural authority in Christ and the true power of the Holy Spirit are only obtainable through the Scriptural rebirth in Christ.

-To remain (or “abide”) in His REAL Holy Spirit power, Jesus requires complete submission to the entire will of God - a vital truth, which the Pentecostal/Charismatic Movement denies!
-They actually teach occult positive confession and visualization to ‘create their own miracles’ and have the nerve to teach, “one cannot pray to God and add ‘let Your will be done,’ as that ‘nullifies’ your prayers.”
-One allegedly has the ‘authority’ to get everything you want immediately, according to your own will, without ever consulting God, as you are actually a ‘little’ god and christ yourself!
-However, before any work is attempted in the Kingdom of God, believers must seek God’s face in prayer to ask His will for that person and that particular situation.
-The Holy Spirit works through our true submission to His will.
-So, Jesus Himself defied this incredible statement of these preachers by teaching us to pray, “Let Your will be done…” All Jesus’ early disciples also taught God’s children to pray for the continued will of their Father in their everyday lives, and in every situation on earth.
+To remain (or “abide”) in His real Holy Spirit power, Jesus requires complete submission to the entire will of God - a vital truth, which the Pentecostal/Charismatic Movement denies!
+They actually teach occult positive confession and visualization to ‘create their own miracles’ and say “one cannot pray to God and add ‘let Your will be done’ as that ‘nullifies’ your prayers.”
+One allegedly has the ‘authority’ to get everything you want immediately, according to your own will, without consulting God, because you are supposedly a ‘little’ god and christ yourself!
+However, before any work is attempted in the Kingdom of God, believers must seek God’s face in prayer to ask His will for that particular situation.
+The Spirit works through our true submission to His will — and of course the recipient’s submission to His will.
+So, Jesus Himself nullified this dangerous statement by teaching us to pray, “Let Your will be done…” All Jesus’ early disciples also taught God’s children to pray for the continued will of their Father in their everyday lives, and in every situation here on earth.